 The three largest search engines people focus on are Google, Youtube, and Amazon.
 Although there are similar principles when using each platform, there are different distinctions for finding success.

-People love SEO because once you have a successful fly-wheel, it often requires very little time or money to keep getting ongoing results.
-Something you write 5 years ago can still give you new customers, while after you spend money on ads, that’s all you get.
-SEO also allows you to educate your audience to become better customers.
+People love SEO because once you have a successful flywheel, it often requires very little time or money to get ongoing results.
+Something you wrote five years ago can still give you new customers, while after you spend money on ads, that’s all you get.
+SEO also uses content, allowing you to educate your audience to become better customers and build your brand.

 Paid advertising includes search ads, social media ads, banner/display ads, and native ads.
 If you branch into offline channels, this includes billboards, (satellite) radio ads, TV ads, print ads, and mailers.